Profile information

 Help

-We are both very keen cooks and have a well equipped kitchen, to semi-professional standards.
+We are both very keen cooks and have a well equipped kitchen downstairs and a smaller one upstairs.
 We are always interested in learning new styles of food.
 We would welcome volunteers with good cooking ability and a strong interest in food, particularly our regional ingredients.Languages

 Languages spoken